Missouri Drug Laws

 What Should Defendants Expect During the Drug Court Program?

 Each defendant is closely supervised throughout the course of the program.
-This ensures that each defendant is getting the individualized help he needs to overcome his substance abuse issues and meet his personal goals.
+This ensures that each defendant gets the individualized help he needs to overcome his substance abuse issues and meet his personal goals.

 What Happens After the Program is Completed?